psons/tlog/README.md

-        (Must Always store a hash when a backlog story gets put into the journal.) x - implement item save_title_hash()
+        (Must Always store a hash when a backlog story gets put into the journal.) x - implement item save_title_hash() x - implement get_saved_title_hash()
-/ - implement _get_saved_title_hash()
-    - do this as a read only property, similar name in the Document class?
+    / - do this as a read only property, similar name in the Document class?
-        - return None if it hasn't been saved.
+        - return None if it hasn't been saved. a - Do later Document, Section, and Item should have python 'properties' for the attributes they support.
     - need to keep code readable difference between calculated and saved title hash.
 / - test for item save_title_hash() and get_saved_title_hash()
 d - implement matchesSavedTitleHash(anItem)